syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ---
 # Working with Charts

-A Chart is a graphical representation of data in which data is represented as symbols such as bars, lines etc. Charts can represent numerical data, functions or some kinds of qualitative structures.
+A Chart is a graphical representation of data where the data is represented as symbols such as bars, lines etc. Charts can represent numerical data, functions or some kinds of qualitative structures.
 DocIO supports the following chart types:

 * Bar chart
 * Line chart